apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 You can create a new container through the ABFS connector, by setting the option `fs.azure.createRemoteFileSystemDuringInitialization` to `true`.
-Though the same is not support the same when AuthType is SAS.
+Though the same is not supported when AuthType is SAS.

 If the container does not exist, an attempt to list it with `hadoop fs -ls` will fail